Job’s Opening Lament

 Let no joyful shout be heard in it.

-8 Let them curse it who curse the day,
+8 Let those who curse the day curse it,

 9 Let the stars of its twilight be dark.